gone-still/rigel-draftEngine/README.md

 # rigel-draftEngine
-2D Game Engine I designed using Love2D (https://love2d.org/), written in Lua.
+2D Game Engine I designed using Love2D (https://love2d.org/), written in Lua (https://www.lua.org/).

 Wrote all code and created the art myself.
 The art was designed mainly in Blender3D (https://www.blender.org/) and Paint Shop Pro.